cloud-gov/cg-site/_docs/ops/design/secrets.md

 that they would be looked up in CredHub by the BOSH director adding a prefix of `/${director}/${deployment}/${variable-name}`.
 [See the documentation here](https://github.com/cloudfoundry-incubator/credhub/blob/master/docs/bosh-config-server.md#namespacing).

-This means for the cloud.gov Cloud Foundry deployments, there would be three different variable look ups in each respective CredHub deployment for variables without a prefix which requires different variable files for each environment cloud.gov operators deploy:
+This means for the Cloud.gov Cloud Foundry deployments, there would be three different variable look ups in each respective CredHub deployment for variables without a prefix which requires different variable files for each environment Cloud.gov operators deploy:

 ```sh
 /bosh/cf-development/cdn-broker-client-secret